beaconny-net/interface-research-lab/README.md

 We will conduct robot design and building workshops that combine popular construction toys (e.g. Lego, Erector Set) with low-cost, commodity mechanical and electrical components in a collaborative effort to build fun and useful robots.
 One thematic focus will be on robots that can be used in a competitive capacity, around which we will organize and host public competitions.

-## Funding

-The Interface Research Lab is part of the [Beacon Community Network](https://opencollective.com/beacon-community-network) 501(c)(3) Collective.
-If you’d like to support this project, please [donate here](https://opencollective.com/beacon-community-network/projects/interface-research-lab/donate).

 ## Get Involved

 We need your local expertise and talent: